ejduwell/letterFlipper/README.md

 # letterFlipper

-Repository of generalized functions for building visual stimuli presenting letters in MATLAB with Psychtoolbox.
+Repository of code which establishes a generalized framework for building and running visual stimuli presenting letters in MATLAB with Psychtoolbox.

 ## Overview